- What is the R1 Visa?

-It is necessary that the members of the religious denomination, when gathered together as a religious congregation, all have a shared ecclesiastical government, a recognized and notable creed, alongside some form of worship.
+- Members of the religious denomination must all have a shared ecclesiastical government, a recognized and notable creed, alongside some form of worship.

-In some cases, both US-based and international religious organizations that are interdenominational (relating to more than one religious denomination) may be treated formally as religious denominations, so long as they are tax exempt.
+- Interdenominational religious organizations that are both US-based and international may be treated formally as religious denominations as long as they are tax-exempt.

-However, applicants under a religious denomination must always inform the USCIS of any change of employment, status, or intention to extend their stay in the US.
+- Applicants under a religious denomination must always inform the USCIS of any change of employment, status, or intent to extend their stay in the US.

-- If the organization is a religious one, they must submit a letter from the IRS proving they are tax exempt
+- If the organization is a religious one, it must submit a letter from the IRS proving they are tax exempt

 - If the organization is group tax-exempt, it must submit a letter from the IRS proving their status